 Install a financial app on your phone—and use it

 “It’s easy to procrastinate dealing with finances but this is how people get in thousands of dollars of debt and lose control of their financial health.
 Balance your checkbook, keep an app on your phone such as Mint or LearnVest, know your net worth and stay on top of your daily spending habits and budgeting plans.
-It only takes a few minutes a day but letting this get out of control can cost thousands in interest payments, late charges, unused and unnecessarily purchased items as well as a lowered credit score which in worst cases, can prevent you from getting jobs, homes and transportation.” —Beth Derrick, Life Coach at Live Good, Live Well.
+It only takes a few minutes a day but letting this get out of control can cost thousands in interest payments, late charges, unused and unnecessarily purchased items as well as a lowered credit score which in worst cases, can prevent you from getting jobs, homes and transportation.” —Beth Derrick, life coach at Live Good, Live Well.
 Your bank account will thank you for these 10 easy ways to save $20,000 in a year.

 Back up your digital photos